LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

     m => Console.WriteLine($"Received {m} on thread: {Environment.CurrentManagedThreadId}"));
 ```

-This makes a different decision about the context in which to run work from the immediate and current thread schedulers, as we can see from its output:
+This makes a different decision about the context in which to run work, compared to the immediate and current thread schedulers, as we can see from its output:

 ```cs
 Main thread: 1